 - A doctors recommendation in your medical file that has yet to be completed.

 - Some unusual results on your life insurance medical exam.

-Or your postponement could also be the result of some “life style” choices such as:
+Or your postponement could also be the result of what companies consider to be lifestyle such as:

 With that being said, we’ve found that most life style caused postponement could have easily been avoided if: